-2.8 Procurement
+2.9 Procurement

 In accordance with section 8.16 of the Code of Practice, the Chief Inspector will ensure that competitive tendering is standard procedure in the procurement process of the Inspectorate and that procurement policies and procedures have been developed and published to all staff.

 The Chief Inspector should affirm adherence to the relevant procurement policy and procedures in the annual compliance statement to the Minister.

-2.9 Customer Charter
+2.10 Customer Charter

-The Inspectorate should have a customer charter setting out the level of service a customer can expect.
-The charter should be displayed prominently on the Inspectorate's website and should be supported by a customer action plan.
-Guidance on each of these documents can be found on www.per.gov.ie.
+The Inspectorate has a customer charter setting out the level of service a customer can expect.
+The charter will be displayed prominently on the Inspectorate's website and will be supported by a customer action plan.

-2.10 Data Protection
+2.11 Data Protection